-- 1. WHO MAY USE THESE FORMS: You may use the forms in this package only when all of the following facts are true: - (a) You must meet the grounds for divorce and residency requirements; each dealt with below in their respective sections. - (b) There are no minor children of said marriage, and the wife is not now pregnant.
-All children of the marriage have reached the age of twenty-one (21), or are emancipated (no longer dependent on parents for support). - 2.
+- 1. WHO MAY USE THESE FORMS: You may use the forms in this package only when all of the following facts are true: - (a) You must meet the grounds for divorce and residency requirements; each dealt with below in their respective sections. - (b) There are minor children of said marriage. - 2.
 THE BASICS: You must agree with your spouse to dissolve the marriage, and agree to all the terms of the dissolution of marriage in filling out the forms, including property division.
 You will complete and file the forms (see detailed instructions, below) in the Supreme Court for the county in which you choose to file the divorce papers (the county of either your or your spouse's residence).